osrf/gazebo_user_guide/src/installation.md

 Installation {#installation}
 ============
-This chapter will tell you how to install Gazebo.
+This chapter provides installation requirements and procedures.

 ### In this chapter: